-What to Do If You Aren't Hearing Back From Employers
+What To Do If You Aren't Hearing Back From Employers

 1. Know the rules

 To further reduce your chances of falling into the application black hole, read each job description carefully for keywords and include these words in your resume and cover letters.
-Today, most employers use an Applicant Tracking System (ATS)—a software that allows for automated sorting of applications based on specific keywords, including skills, years of experience, training, or schools attended.
+Today, most employers use an Applicant Tracking System (ATS)—a software that allows for automated sorting of applications based on specific keywords, including skills, years of experience, training or schools attended.

 As soon as you click “Submit,” your application is evaluated based on the job description keywords, then ranked alongside other candidates in the company’s database.
 The takeaway?
 Always consider whether you have the qualifications a job description is calling for before you apply.
 You are unlikely to get past automated systems or human recruiters without the required qualifications.